 From these medical reports we can safely say that a drinking coffee can boost your mental performance and also protect you from neurodegenerative diseases.

 Drinking a cup of ginseng coffee may help reduce your risk of developing type 2 diabetes.
 Note that studies also suggest that coffee can help reduce your diabetes risk by as much as 67%.

 Note that different studies report different results.
 For instance, in one study, regular coffee drinking reduces the risk of type 2 diabetes by 23% to 50%, but it's only 7% reported in another review.

 6. Protection for the Liver

-7. Lower’s One’s Risk for Parkinson’s Disease
+7. Reducing the Risk of Developing Parkinson’s Disease

 Statistics show that Parkinson’s disease is the second most common neurodegenerative disease in the world.
 This medical condition is due to the degeneration of the neurons in the brain that are responsible for dopamine production.

 Studies show that regular coffee drinkers have a reduced risk for Parkinson’s by as much as 32% to 60%.

 If all of these health benefits have convinced you to try and make your own ginseng coffee, here's a very simple recipe that you can try right now.